Paste a package source. Get the command.

 Build the exact install shape you need.

 The CLI supports more than a bare source.
-The page should expose the options people actually use without collapsing everything into dense controls.
+The page surfaces the options people actually use while keeping the project-scoped default visible.

 Pin a release or development ref